jegali/Cloudberry-Cluster/reverse-proxy.md

 the current directory on the Windows computer including all subdirectories is recursively copied to the Linux box in the directory /var/www/html.

 To change the start page on the Apache web server on the Linux box from index.html to index.php it is sufficient to rename or delete index.html.
+That's all!
+We're done!